silasbispo01/DoTheList/README.md

 # DoTheList
-This is simple to do list.
+This is a simple to do list.